FOSSPCM/Hello-World/README.md

 ## Tools used

 QuickBASIC 4.5 running in FreeDOS 1.3 on VirtualBox 6.1.

-Also used GIMP, the GNU Image Manipulator Program and 7-Zip.
+Also used GIMP, the GNU Image Manipulator Program; and 7-Zip.

 BASIC was the first programming language I learned back when I was a teenager.
 It is a very old one, and not particularly used much at all in the modern world, but I'll always have a soft spot for it.